 Hadley Wickham is Chief Scientist at RStudio and Adjunct Professor of Statistics at Rice University.
 He is interested in building better tools for data science.
 His work includes R packages for data analysis (ggplot2, plyr, reshape2); packages that make R less frustrating (lubridate for dates, stringr for strings, httr for accessing web APIs); and that make it easier to do good software development in R (roxygen2, testthat, devtools, lineprof, staticdocs).
 He is also a writer, educator, and frequent contributor to conferences promoting more accessible and more effective data analysis.

 Yihui Xie is a software engineer at RStudio.
 Yihui got his PhD from the Department of Statistics, Iowa State University.
 He is interested in interactive statistical graphics, statistical computing, and web applications.
-He is an active R user and the author of several R packages, such as animation, formatR, Rd2roxygen, and knitr, among which the animation package won the 2009 John M. Chambers Statistical Software Award (ASA).
-He is also the author of the books “Dynamic Documents with R and knitr” and “bookdown: Authoring Books and Technical Documents with R Markdown”.
+He is an active R user and the author of several R packages, such as animation, formatR, Rd2roxygen, knitr, bookdown, and blogdown, among which the animation package won the 2009 John M. Chambers Statistical Software Award (ASA).
+He is also the author of the books “Dynamic Documents with R and knitr”, “bookdown: Authoring Books and Technical Documents with R Markdown”, and “blogdown: Creating websites with R Markdown”.
 In 2006 he founded the “Capital of Statistics”, which has grown into a large online community on statistics in China.
 He initiated the first Chinese R conference in 2008 and has been organizing R conferences in China since then.
 During his PhD training at the Iowa State University, he won the Vince Sposito Statistical Computing Award (2011) and the Snedecor Award (2012) in the Department of Statistics.